yesbit/Oracle-AION/README.md

 ```
 SIGNER_PRIVATE_KEY=0x1235432.....
 ```
 - NodeJS service is scheduled, internally, using crontab-like configuration.
-In order to run the NodeJS serve on the first minute of each hower, you need to add the following line to `.env` file:
+In order to run the NodeJS service on the first minute of each hour, you need to add the following line to `.env` file:
 ```
 SCHEDULE="* * * * *"
 ```